opensoars/ytmp3dl-core/README.md

 # Up next

+* Better `README.md` & examples
 * Better logging
 * Better error handling more try catch
 * Command line interface [ytmp3dl-cli](https://github.com/opensoars/ytmp3dl-cli).
-* REST server [ytmp3dl-server](https://github.com/opensoars/ytmp3dl-server) to CRUD (manage) downloads.
+* REST server [ytmp3dl-server](https://github.com/opensoars/ytmp3dl-server) to CRUD (manage) downloads
 * Front-end features.
 Which will be maintained in a new project repo..
-More info soon. [ytmp3dl-server](https://github.com/opensoars/ytmp3dl-server) will be used in the process of creating user friendly experiences.
+More info soon. [ytmp3dl-server](https://github.com/opensoars/ytmp3dl-server) will be used in the process of creating user friendly experiences
-* Download retries, where will they be handled?

 # Develop